 The hardest and most time consuming part is prepping all of the garlic.
-Whatever size jar you use, you’ll want to fill it about ¾ full of peeled garlic.
+Whatever size jar you use, you’ll want to fill it about 1/2-3/4 full of peeled garlic.

 Don’t do it too hard, as you don’t want to crush the garlic, but just enough to lightly bruise the it.
 This will make it easy to peel, and will also release a bit of the garlic juice.

 Once you have enough garlic in your jar, pour in some raw honey to cover it.
 The garlic will probably float a bit and that’s ok.

-It’s also a good idea to gently turn your jar over every few days, or whenever you think about it, to make sure that all of the garlic get coated with honey.
+It’s also important to gently turn the jar over every day or so, or whenever you think about it, to make sure that all of the garlic stay coated with honey.

 The flavor will continue to develop over time, the garlic will mellow, and the honey will become much runnier.

 Using Fermented Honey Garlic

 Both garlic and honey have strong medicinal properties, so it makes sense to use it as an immune booster or if you feel a cold or flu coming on.

 It’s a natural in marinades and sauces, and would make a really tasty glaze for meats or veggies.
 Basically anything where you would normally use honey and garlic together!

 I really hope you make this yummy honeyed garlic!
 It’s super easy, and great to have on hand.
 I have a feeling it’s going to become a staple in our house!